densen1995/sql_lab1_de25/dashboard/pages/sakila.md

     LIMIT 12
 ```

+<BarChart
+    data={top_renters}
+    title="Top renters"
+    x=customer_name
+    y=rentals
+/>

+---
+title: "Highest replace cost"
+description: "An overview of the movies with the highest replace cost from the Sakila database"
+---

+# Highest replace cost Statistics

+Below, we calculate and visualize the movies with the highest replace cost from the Sakila database.

 ```sql highest_replace_cost
     FROM film
     SELECT title, replacement_cost
     ORDER BY replacement_cost DESC
     LIMIT 15
 ```

+<BarChart
+    data={ highest_replace_cost}
+    title="Highest replace cost"
+    x=title
+    y=replacement_cost
+/>

+---
+title: "Most country customers"
+description: "An overview of the countries with the most customers from the Sakila database"
+---

+# Most country customers Statistics

+Below, we calculate and visualiz the countries with the most customers from the Sakila database.

 ```sql most_country_customer
     SELECT